GoTolstoy/tolstoy-toly-kb/products/play/product/library/what-are-the-recommended-file-size-recording-length-and-aspect-ratio.md

-## What are the Recommended File Size, Recording Length, and Aspect Ratio?
+## what are the recommended file size, recording Length, and aspect ratio?

 When creating content, file size, recording length, and screen orientation are all important considerations.